jsam6/react-starter/README.md

 mongo status
 ```

-If the output has `MongoDB shell version v4.2.1` means it is installed
+If the output has `MongoDB shell version v4.2.1`, means it is installed

 > To check if Node is installed.
 ```
 node --version
 ```

-If the output displays the version  `v{VERSION_NUMBER}` means it is installed
+If the output displays the version  `v{VERSION_NUMBER}`, means it is installed

 ## Usage